fanglingsu/vimb/commands.md

 ## misc

 \:sh[ellcmd] CMD
-: Runs given shell CMD syncron and print the output into inputbox.
+: Runs given shell CMD synchronous and print the output into inputbox.
 The CMD can contain multiple '%' chars that are expanded to the current opened uri.
-Also the '~/' to home dir expansion is available.
+  Also the '~/' to home directory expansion is available.

   Example: ``:shellcmd echo "`date` %" >> myhistory.txt``

 \:s[ave] [PATH]
 : Download current opened page into configured download directory.
 If PATH is given, download under this file name or path.
-Possible value for PATH are 'page.html', 'subdir/img1.png', '~/downlod.html' or absolute paths '/tmp/file.html'.
+Possible value for PATH are 'page.html', 'subdir/img1.png', '~/download.html' or absolute paths '/tmp/file.html'.

 \:q[uit]